syncfusion-content/winui-docs/winui/Linear-Gauge/ranges.md

 documentation: ug
 ---

-# Range Feature in WinUI Linear Gauge (SfLinearGauge)
+# Linear Range in the  WinUI Linear Gauge (SfLinearGauge)

 Linear gauge range is a visual element that helps to quickly visualize where a value falls on the axis.